aqiu384/p5r-walkthrough/src/walkthrough.md

         * 3 triple 20's
         * Use X to throw dart instead of motion controls
     2. Let your game 1 partner finish on round 4 (Baton Pass Lv.
 3)
-        * Ryuji: Choice 1: "You gotta psych yourself up!"
+        * Chariot: Choice 1: "You gotta psych yourself up!"
-        * Morgana: Choice 3: "I'm counting on you."
+        * Magician: Choice 3: "I'm counting on you."
-        * Ann: Choice 3: "Just play like normal."
+        * Lovers: Choice 3: "Just play like normal."
-        * Yusuke: Choice 1: "Pretend like you're painting."
+        * Emperor: Choice 1: "Pretend like you're painting."
-        * Makoto: Choice 3: "Take a deep breath."
+        * Priestess: Choice 3: "Take a deep breath."
-        * Haru: Choice 3: "Have fun with it."
+        * Empress: Choice 3: "Have fun with it."
     3. Score 3 bulls (150) in round 1 of game 2
     4. Let your game 2 partner finish on round 4 (Baton Pass Lv.
 3)